Red Light Therapy - Does it Help or Cause Cancer? (Home Use)

 Can you get cancer from red light therapy?

-At this point, there is no evidence a person can get cancer from RLT.
-However, there is evidence from many studies [2] that shows RLT could cause existing tumors and cancer cells to grow.
+However, there is evidence from one study [2] that shows RLT could cause existing tumors and cancer cells to grow.
 From what has already been described as the science behind RLT, we know the process works to incite cell growth.
 Remember, cancer cells are simply human cells that have mutated into cancer cells.
 They do have mitochondria as an energy source for growth.

 At issue would seem to be wave frequency.
 At higher levels, say 850 nm or higher, there is a good chance tumors will grow.
 This makes RLT for cancer a bit of a balancing act.
 Before this process can be used on humans, there needs to be more information related to the risk/reward and possible side effects of this process.